Please note the Travel Clinic is not running at the moment.

 Please be advised there may be a charge for certain vaccines that are required.

 Travel Clinic Forms are available to collect from reception or download from our website (please see below).
-They should be collected, completed and returned to the practice at least 8 weeks before travel.
-When you hand your forms in to reception an appointment will be made for you with the Practice Nurse for the Travel Clinic.
+They should be collected or printed, completed and returned to the practice at least 8 weeks before travel.
+When you hand your forms in to reception you will need to speak with the receptionist to book an appointment with the Practice Nurse for the Travel Clinic.

 Handing your forms in at least 8 weeks before travel will allow the Practice Nurse time to research your destination for up to date health information and vaccination requirements.
 The Practice Nurse will also review the information you have provided in the Travel Form and previous vaccinations that you have had which will be noted in your file.